pytorch/torchtune/docs/source/examples/configs.rst

         use_clean=True,
     )

+Note that additional keyword arguments will overwrite any duplicated keys in the config.

 Referencing other config fields with interpolations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Sometimes you need to use the same value more than once for multiple fields.
 You